amdp/cooperacynuxt/LearningDocs.md

 to the VUEX ACTION
 or mutation etc.
 It is JUST A TERM.
-VUEX likes to call it payload
-it could be BOX, CONTAINER, HEIDI..
+VUEX likes to call it PAYLOAD. it could be BOX, CONTAINER, HEIDI..
 Being VUEX a "store"
-like a place where you store stuff payload is like stuff so you send the pack with the data inserted in the form to the "store".
+like a place where you store stuff payload is like stuff, so you send the pack with the data inserted in the VUE form to the "store".

 The pack is called payload